Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 And new AI features let you optimize the send times for your emails automatically, or generate email subject lines.

-While not quite as sophisticated as dedicated email marketing tools like GetResponse or Mailchimp, the deep integration with Shopify’s ecommerce tools is great, and the feature will definitely prove useful to many merchants (particularly those who like to manage all aspects of their ecommerce business in one place).
+While the feature is not as sophisticated as dedicated email marketing tools like GetResponse or Mailchimp, the deep integration with Shopify’s ecommerce tools is great, and the feature will definitely prove useful to many merchants (particularly those who like to manage all aspects of their ecommerce business in one place).

 (If you’re a high-volume user, sending over 750,000 emails per month, this fee drops to as little as $0.55 per additional 1,000 emails).